Comfort Promotion: Guided Imagery - CE/NCPD

 - Because children have active imaginations, guided imagery is often a powerful pain-control adjuvant.

-- Family members help provide pain relief.
-Family members provide comfort by their presence and their conversation as well as by holding and cuddling their child.
+- Family members can help give pain relief.
+Family members give comfort by their presence and their conversation, as well as by holding and cuddling their child.

 OLDER ADULT CONSIDERATIONS

-- In many older adults, vision, hearing, cognitive, and motor difficulties may impair understanding of and participation in procedures.
-Making certain that a patient is wearing assistive devices, such as glasses and hearing aids, may facilitate the learning and understanding processes.
+- In many older adult patients, visual, hearing, cognitive, and motor difficulties may make the use of comfort promotion techniques, such as guided imagery, difficult and impair understanding of and participation in procedures.
+Making sure that a patient is wearing necessary assistive devices (e.g., glasses, hearing aids) may help make sure that a comfort promotion procedure is effective.

 - Felix, M.M.D. and others (2019).
 Relaxation therapy with guided imagery for postoperative pain management: An integrative review.
 Pain Management Nursing, 20(1), 3-9. doi:10.1016/j.pmn.2017.10.014